wowkster/wowkster/README.md

 ### Spigot

 I have a decent amount of experience with the Spigot/Bukkit API for creating Minecraft server plugins.
 For a while I did freelance work on Fiverr.
-You can check out some of my plugins on [My SpigotMC page](https://www.spigotmc.org/resources/authors/wowkster.946669/) although they are mostly outdated.
+You can check out some of my public plugins on [My SpigotMC page](https://www.spigotmc.org/resources/authors/wowkster.946669/) although they are now mostly outdated.

 ### Minecraft Mods